-3.2.
-Passive Migration for Reintegration
+3.2 Passive Migration for Re-integration

 When SpringFS tries to write a replica according to its target data layout but the chosen server happens to be inactive, it must still maintain the specified replication factor for the block.
 To do this, another host must be selected to receive the write.
 Availability offloading is used to redirect writes that would have gone to inactive servers (which are unavailable to receive requests) to the active servers.
-As illustrated in Figure 6, SpringFS load balances availability offloaded writes together with the other writes to the system.
+As illustrated in Figure 5, SpringFS load balances availability offloaded writes together with the other writes to the system.
 This results in the availability offloaded writes going to the less-loaded active servers rather than adding to existing write bottlenecks on other servers.

-Because of availability offloading, reintegrating a previously deactivated server is more than simply restarting its software.
+Because of availability offloading, re-integrating a previously deactivated server is more than simply restarting its software.
 While the server can begin servicing its share of the write workload immediately, it can only service reads for blocks that it stores.
+Thus, filling it according to its place in the target equal-work layout is part of full re-integration.